What the Trump administration has said about disputed foreign elections

 Maximum pressure

 The Trump administration can often be forceful when responding to election irregularities.
-After President Nicolás Maduro proclaimed victory in a 2018 vote that observers said was deeply flawed, Vice President Pence responded swiftly.
+After Venezuelan President Nicolás Maduro proclaimed victory in a 2018 vote that observers said was deeply flawed, Vice President Pence responded swiftly.

 “Venezuela’s election was a sham — neither free nor fair,” Pence said in a terse statement.
 “The illegitimate result of this fake process is a further blow to the proud democratic tradition of Venezuela.”